Please provide some copy for this section, please provide some copy for this section, please provide.

 AO2: Design and make prototypes that are fit for purpose.

-AO4: Demonstrate and apply knowledge and understanding of: technical principles, designing and making principles.
+AO4: Demonstrate and apply knowledge and understanding of technical principles, designing and making principles.

 At Examination Stage we study WJEC GCSE Hospitality and Catering single award.
 This course is 60% controlled

 assessment and 40% written exam paper.
-Our controlled assessment is split into two tasks that both have a written and a practical element.
+Our controlled assessment is split into two tasks that each have a written and a practical element.
 The tasks are set yearly by WJEC and currently we are studying dairy products and international cuisine.

 The topics covered by the written exam include: